by Willard Manus

 Her short hair was dusted with grey and she had lost her youthful vigor

 and sparkle.
-In its place was something new, something grim and pinched.
+In its place was something new, something angry and pinched.

 What do you mean what happened to him? she shot back at Neil.